soundbtc/covid-19/index.md

 <p>
 <h1>What is Bitcoin?</h1>
 <h2>History</h2>
-<h3>Bitcoin is considered as the money of the internet.
-It was created in 2008 by a person or persons with the pseudonym, Satoshi Nakamoto.
+<p>Bitcoin is considered as the money of the internet.
+It was created in 2008 by a person or persons with the pseudonym, Satoshi Nakamoto.</p>
 <h2>Whitepaper</h2>
 </p>